-Sails are sophisticated aerofoils assembled from precisely shaped panels of closely woven synthetic sailcloth.
+An understanding of dinghy sail rigging comes from recognizing that sails are sophisticated aerofoils assembled from precisely shaped panels of closely woven synthetic sailcloth.
 The mast and boom along with their fittings allow adjustment to the cut of the sails enabling a wide range of sail shapes to suit changing wind conditions.
-Ropes that control the sails are termed running rigging to differentiate them from standing rigging, those that support the mast.
+With Ropes that control the sails are termed running rigging to differentiate them from standing rigging, those that support the mast.

 Likewise, a [ flat sail ] is required in strong winds and is achieved by tightening the boom vang (kicking strap) to tension the sail bending the top of the mast toward the stern, and the middle of the mast is bowed forward.

 The front edge of the sail, the luff, is tensioned by the halyard and Cunningham tackle, producing in cross section a flat sail.
 This takes the power out of the sail allowing the boat to be more efficiently handled and reducing [ heeling ] and sideways movement.

 In light winds, the sail controls are eased producing a straight mast and a full-section sail similar to the thick wing of a soaring bird such as an eagle or a buzzard.
 The result is a powerful sail, enhancing what little power there is in the wind.

 Jib sail rigging on a dinghy is a one-man job, carried out by the crew, whose responsibility is to handle the sail.
 Check the sail for damage as it is unfolded and attached to the boat, in particular the corners and seams for worn or frayed stitching.

 Some jibs have a wire sewn into the luff that takes the high loads that are imposed on the edge of the sail while others have rope or high strength tape sewn into the luff.
 Be aware that if a luff wire is kinked and weakened, broken strands can tear the sail.